 To find a pro rata price, you take the full price.
 You divide it by the number of parts.
 You then multiply it by the number of parts you need.

-The formula is Full amount / Total number of parts x Number of parts you need
+The formula is Full amount / Total number of parts x Number of parts you need.
+You can use this for pay, rent, or other things.

 The pro rata rule is a math rule.
 You use it to find a fair share.
 To use it, you take the total amount.
 You then divide it by the total number of items.
 This gives you the price per item.